kokoko3k/koko-aio-slang/docs-ng.md

             * beware: the following options in this group overrides the integer scale.
         Permit integer overscale by:
             When doing integer scaling, allow the image to be slightly overscanned (goes off screen).
-        Sharp hack through offset:
-            When using integer scaling, it may be not possible to draw sharp rounded lines.
-            This hack add a small offset to the image that allows for sharp lines at the cost of a slightly lower draw precision.
-            Use 0.0 to disable the hack.

     Aspect:
         Forces an aspect ratio.
         Use a negative value to use Core provided aspect ratio (requires RetroArch > 1.19.1)